cavvia/forgetsy/README.md

     { 'UserFoo' => 0.789, 'UserBar' => 0.367 }

-Each user is given a dimensionless score in the range [0..1] corresponding to the _rate_ of follows over the time period.
+Each user is given a dimensionless score in the range [0..1] corresponding to the normalised follows delta over the time period.

 Optionally fetch the top _n_ users, or an individual user's trending score: